 Some mail servers might accept the email, but present you with a warning message.

-These also vary depending if you are viewing the email via a webpage, or viewing utilizing an application.
+These also vary depending if you are viewing the email via a webpage, or viewing utilizing an application like on a cell phone.
 And as there are many applications that can be used for email on both computers and mobile devices, lots of possibilities abound.

 Anytime there is complication with emailing your intended recipient, the reliability and/or validity gets diminished.

-A frequent problem with misconfigured email is that the end user will never see the email, never get your message, have no idea that anything was sent.
+A frequent problem with misconfigured email is that the intended recepient will never see the email, never get your message, have no idea that anything was sent.
 Very frustrating for both sender and recipient.

 Quick Jump To Topics

-Walkthrough Configuring Records For MX, SPF And DKIM
+Walkthrough Configuring Records For MX, SPF, DKIM and DMARC

-For this walkthrough of configuring SPF and DKIM, I’ll be using the domain thebarnsavers.com.
+For this walkthrough of configuring SPF and DKIM, I’ll be using the domain bluecollarvoicesshow.com.
 This is a brand-new project, without any email configuration settings at all, at this point.
+(I’m moving bluecollarvoices.com to bluecollarvoicesshow.com (and building a new project on bluecollarvoices.com)).

 Configuring Zoho To Send And Receive Email On Behalf Of Your Domain